jpecore18/Data-Science-Projects/README.md

 # Project 6 (Capstone): Deteminining Popularity of Rising Pop Music Artists with Scraped Spotify Data and NLP Sentiment Analysis

 ## Problem Statement
-Spotify uses its popularity parameter in order to rank songs, albums, and artists.
+1. Spotify uses its popularity parameter in order to rank songs, albums, and artists.
 This "popularity" metric is based on how often users stream songs from Spotify.

-But how does this popularity metric by song-streaming compare with other metrics for popularity?
+2. But how does this stream-popularity metric compare with other metrics for popularity?
+    - This metric only shows how popular very recent artists are in general (not popularity according to genre or popularity by song/lyrical content).

+3. As a result, historically VERY popular classic songs (by Earth, Wind, & Fire, The Beatles, and other "classic groups") are overlooked.
+Additionally, artists who are VERY popular in their genre become ignored due to higher weight artists from higher popularity genres like "pop."

+4. We need a new metric for popularity.
+In fact, we need more than one new popularity metric and a logic to guide our new metrics for popularity, in addition to a way of evaluating our old metric's effectiveness.

+So:

+1. Can we predict a song's popularity by stream count accurately using Regression Modeling?

+2. Can we predict whether a song is popular by stream count using Classification Modeling?

-What about popularity based on aspects of the music itself: like danceability, energy, and acousticness?
-What about popularity based on the content of an artist's lyrics--the verbal connotations and vibe of the poetry?
-And what about popularity based on Twitter users' reviews of the same music/artist?
-How do each of these factors influence our ability to predict the popularity of an artist or song?
+3. What can we say about a song's popularity based on aspects of the music itself: like danceability, energy, and acousticness?

+4. What can we say about a song’s popularity based on the content of an artist's lyrics--the verbal connotations and vibe of the poetry?

+5. How do each of these factors influence our ability to predict the popularity of an artist or song?

-Finally, when using Regression modeling, Classification modeling, and Natural Language Processing Classification to predict the popularity of a musical artist, how can we use both these Spotify and non-Spotify popularity metrics to recommend which rising pop artists to fund, advertise, and support?
+6. Finally, when using Regression modeling, Classification modeling, and NLP Clustering to predict the popularity of a musical artist, how can evaluate whether or not to trust Spotify's ranking of popularity?

+7. What other metrics of popularity should we define and recommend that Spotify and other top streaming sites adopt?
+What is our reasoning?

 ## Executive Summary
 Spotify Song Attributes
-1. First (for Song Attributes), I scrape three different playlists off of Spotify full of "Pop Rising" songs and stars.
+1. First (for Song Attributes), I scrape ten different playlists off of Spotify full of 700 "Rising" songs from 2020.
 I clean the data, removing NAN values and duplicates for the songs.
-Spotify has a built in popularity function based on number of streams, so I will compare those popularity of songs to those I will generate via regression model.
+Spotify has a built in popularity function based on number of streams.
+This is ordered_playlist.
+Then, I import a dataframe of 232,000 songs from 2018-2020 made by a prominent Kaggle musical data scientist, Zaheen Hamidani, to the small dataset.
+I clean this data, dropping NAN values and duplicates.
+Next, I concatenate this songlist to ordered_songlist.
+At last, I name this large dataframe of roughly 150,000 songs as giant_ordered_playlist.
-2. Second, I use a wide variety of Regression models to predict popularity of a song based on the song's metrics (like energy, danceability, acousticness, etc.) that spotify's audio analysis algorithm produces.
-Next, I use a wide variety of Classification models to predict whether a song is popular (metric above 70 popularity according to Spotify) or not (based on quality).
+2. Second, I build a wide variety of Regression Models that try to accurately predict a song's "stream-popularity" based off of the song's musical attributes (like energy, valence, modality, time signature, and other characteristics).
+I will also use many different Classification Models to measure whether we can predict that a song is popular (above 75% popularity on a scale of 0 to 100) based off of these same song attributes.
-3. Finally, I interpret the differences between the stream-based popularity metric and this song-attribute-based popularity metric, generating reasons for incongruities.
+3. Finally, I interpret the differences between the stream-based popularity metric and this song-attribute-based popularity metric, generating reasons for incongruities and making conclusions about the effectiveness of our popularity metric.

 Genius Lyric Attributes
-3. First (for Lyric Attributes), I use the shorter list of playlist songs (just ordered_playlist) from Spotify as a basis for which lyrics to scrape.
+3. First (for Lyric Attributes), I use the shorter list of playlist songs (just 700 songs from ordered_playlist) from Spotify as a basis for which lyrics to scrape.
 I scrape the lyrics for each of these songs off of Genius' lyric library.
-4. Second, I use sentiment analysis and NLP to perform EDA on the most common words/sentiments for each song.
+4. Second, I use sentiment analysis and NLP (CountVectorizer) to perform EDA on the most common words/sentiments for each song.
 5. Finally, I try to evaluate whether there is a correlation between most common words and song sentiment with its popularity.

-Lyric Clustering Processing (Stretch Goal)
+Lyric Clustering Processing (Completed Stretch Goal)
-6. First (for Lyrics), I use Word2Vec/Spacey to cluster the lyrics on certain words.
+6. First (for Lyrics), I use Spacey to convert the lyrics of the 300 most common words in each song of ordered_playlist into vectors.
+These word vectors are arranged by their similarity to one another on a large coordinate plane.
-7. Finally, I try to evaluate whether there is a correlation between most common words and artist sentiment with their tweet popularity (positive tweets).
+7. Finally, I try to evaluate whether there is a correlation between a group of lyrics' content and their artist's stream-popularity.
+I conclude that yes, there IS a clear relationship between a song's stream-popularity and lyrical content.
+Though, for further research, I would like to pursue Hypothesis Testing to be certain of this relationship being a correlation at a statistically significant level.

 # Project 5: Estimating Flood Depths of Submerged Vehicles with Convolutional Neural Networks (cNN)